Extend Service Extension のローカルデバッグガイド

 |---|---|---|

-BASE_PATH | URL prefix (must start with /) | /guild |
+BASE_PATH | URL prefix for the gRPC-Gateway HTTP endpoints.
+Must start with /. | /guild |

 Running the service locally

-Confirming the service is up
+Confirming the gRPC-Gateway is up

-lists your endpoints, the service is running correctly.
+If Swagger UI appears and lists your endpoints, the gRPC-Gateway is also running correctly.

-Attaching the debugger in VS Code
+Attaching the debugger

 Setting breakpoints and inspecting state